King Doniert's Stone: The site

 The site consists of the remains of two granite cross-shaft fragments dating from the 9th–11th century, and an underground passage and cross-shaped chamber below the crosses, thought to be either the remains of tin workings or a possible oratory.
 The northern cross, the Doniert Stone, is 1.37 m high with panels of interlace decoration on three sides and inscription doniert rogavit pro anima carved in half uncial or insular script.
-The inscription translates as "Doniert has asked [for this to be made] for his soul[’s sake’]".
+The inscription translates as "Doniert has asked [for this to be made] for his soul['s sake']".

 The inscription is thought to refer to the local ruler Dumgarth (or Dwingarth), who is recorded in the early Welsh chronicle known as the Annales Cambriae as having drowned in around 875 AD.
 It has a mortise slot and a plinth at the base.
+It is notable for being the only inscription to a Cornish King also known from documentary sources.

 The southern cross, sometimes referred to as the Other Half Stone, is 2.1 m high with a panel of interlace decoration on the east face, a broken mortise slot at the top and a plinth at the bottom.